 - 6. Notice of Final Acceptance (Other than Residential Subdivision Developments) The District shall issue a Notice of Final Acceptance for drainage work after 1) the developer pays the Fee for review of final submittals; and 2) the developer provides the District with a written certification, by the developer's engineer, that construction has been performed and completed in compliance and accordance with the previously approved Concept Approval and Drainage Plan, and the District determines that the work is in substantial conformance with the Concept Approval. - 7.
 Final Submittal Requirements for Residential Subdivisions - a) As-Built Drawings, one (1) D-size, electronic only, PDF set of the plans shall be delivered to the District office on a thumb drive or via email.
-The plan set will be noted as "as-built" in the drawing revision block. - b) Affidavit of Construction Completion The Applicant/Owner shall submit an Affidavit executed by the Project Engineer to the District attesting that all construction of drainage facilities and other improvements affecting drainage on the project site has been constructed in strict compliance with the Drainage Plan and all other District requirements. - c) The Applicant/Owner shall submit for review and approval, and thereafter file, all required legal documents, such as the documents necessary to create the Homeowners' Association, including association bylaws, and any other legal documents required by the District. - d) Final Plat (with all required notes) Refer to Appendix B for required notes and signature block. - 8.
-Final Approval and Acceptance for Residential Subdivisions - a) Plat For Signature -\It is the responsibility of the Applicant/Owner to deliver the MYLAR sheet(s) to the District and to obtain signatures by the District.
+The plan set will be noted as "as-built" in the drawing revision block. - b) Affidavit of Construction Completion The Applicant/Owner shall submit an Affidavit executed by the Project Engineer to the District attesting that all construction of drainage facilities and other improvements affecting drainage on the project site has been constructed in strict compliance with the Drainage Plan and all other District requirements. - c) The Applicant/Owner shall submit for review and approval, and thereafter file, all required legal documents, such as the documents necessary to create the Homeowners' Association, including association bylaws, and any other legal documents required by the District. - d) The Applicant/Owner shall provide copies of the following documents to the District: - File-stamped copy of the Declaration of Covenants, Conditions and Restrictions ("DCCR"), and all amended DCCRs filed by the Developer; - Copy of fully executed HOA Bylaws (and copies of all amended HOA Bylaws throughout the life of the HOA); - File-stamped copy of the warranty deed of the detention facilities conveyed to the HOA filed by Developer (within five [5] business days following the filing of the Final Plat). - e) Final Plat (with all required notes) Refer to Appendix B for required notes and signature block.

+- 8. Final Approval and Acceptance for Residential Subdivisions - a) Plat For Signature It is the responsibility of the Applicant/Owner to deliver the MYLAR sheet(s) to the District and to obtain signatures by the District.
 Verify the date of the next meeting and deliver the MYLAR sheet(s) no later than the seven (7) calendar days prior to the Board meeting for consideration of the approval of the plat being placed on the agenda.
 MYLAR sheets are only required for the sheets which require signature by the District. - b) Final Approval Final acceptance and approval of a plat requires approval by the District's Board of Directors.
 Board approval takes place only at regular meetings, unless a Special Meeting is called in the sole discretion o of the Board.
-The applicant is advised to take this into consideration when setting his / her schedule for the project.

-c) Recorded Plat - After the final plat(s) has been entered into the County Clerk's Official Public Record, the Developer shall notify District by providing a copy of the receipt from the County Clerk.
+The applicant is advised to take this into consideration when setting his / her schedule for the project. - c) Recorded Plat After the final plat(s) has been entered into the County Clerk's Official Public Record, the Developer shall notify District by providing a copy of the receipt from the County Clerk.
 It is not necessary for the Developer to provide a copy of the recorded plat to the District.